Cray-HPE/sat/docs/man/sat-hwinv.8.rst

         **--summarize-all** options.

         Fields are not case-sensitive, and spaces in the field name can be replaced with underscores.
-In addition, if the prefix of a field name is specified, all fields with that prefix will match.
+In addition, a subsequence can be specified, and all fields that contain that subsequence will be used.
+A subsequence of a field name is a value that can be obtained by deleting characters from the field name while maintaining order.
+It is more permissive than a substring.

 **--proc-summary-fields** *PROC_SUMMARY_FIELDS*
         Same as **--node-summary-fields** but for processors.